pchalamet/fbus/README.md

 * messages are sent as persistent
 * a consumer fetches one message at a time and ack/nack accordingly
 * message goes to dead-letter on error
+* prefetch size is 0
+* prefetch count is 10

 ### Json (package FBus.Json)